 Banks and financial institutions are one of the pillars of the Swiss economy.
-The Swiss franc is one of the most stable currency.
-Also, the capital market is one of the most important in the world and Swiss banking institutes are among the world's leading banks.
+The Swiss franc is one of the most stable currencies in the world.
+In addition, the capital market is one of the most important in the world and Swiss banking institutions are among the world's leading banks.

-In addition to the banking sector, the insurance business is also one of the most attractive sectors.
-Swiss citizens allocate for insurances a significant part of their budget, about 21%, which is a rate higher than in many other countries.
-However, Swiss insurance companies make more than half of their income abroad.
+Apart from the banking sector, the insurance business is also one of the most attractive sectors.
+Swiss citizens allocate for insurance a significant part of their budget, about 21%, which is a rate higher than in many other countries.
+However, Swiss insurance companies make more than half of their income in overseas markets.
 Switzerland is the main European exporter of insurance.
-Also, reinsurance is an important part of this activity, with 90% of reinsurance contracts being outsourced.
+Also, reinsurance is an important part of this activity, with outsourcing contributing 90% of reinsurance contracts.

 The pharmaceutical industry currently ranks first in the chemical industry.
 The number of employees in the sector is over 67,000 people.
-The pharmaceutical industry has managed to keep the leading position of Swiss exports.
-The most important export market for pharmaceuticals remains Europe (over 50%).
+The pharmaceutical industry has managed to retain the leading position in Swiss export rankings.
+The most important export market for pharmaceuticals remains in Europe (over 50%).
 With technology institutes and research centers in the pharmaceutical industry, Switzerland benefits from excellent conditions for the development of these areas.

 Investing in Switzerland

-The legal framework in the economic field is ensured by Constitution which enshrines fundamental rights such as property rights, the right to pursue gainful activities, freedom of trade market, and determines how competencies are shared between the Federal Council, cantonal and municipal administrations.
+The Swiss Constitution provides the legal structure guiding economic endeavors in the country.
+The Constitution enshrines fundamental rights such as property rights, the right to pursue gainful activities, freedom of trade market, and determines the sharing schemes for competencies between the Federal Council, cantonal and municipal administrations.

 For carrying out business activities in certain areas such as banking, insurance, pharmacy or commercial activities, there are specific regulations established at the federal or cantonal level.
 Therefore, a license or special permit is required.
-Additional information regarding permits and licenses can be obtained from our swiss consultants.
+Additional information regarding permits and licenses is obtainable from our Swiss consultants.

 Swiss trade access